kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

   <img src="./screens/travis3.png" >
 * Create a zeit.co account (https://zeit.co/) if you wish to publish to a new site
 * Install Zeit CLI
-* Create a Slack channel
+* Create a Slack channel integrate your workspace with Travis
 * Select a deployable application from your repository

 ## Workshop
-In this workshop you will setup a CI to automatically build and publish your
+In this workshop you will setup a CD/CI to automatically build and publish your Frontend application to Zeit using Travis.

-* Fork the source codes from the following URL https://github.com/kenken64/bitcoin-order-app to your account.
+* Fork the source codes from the following URL https://github.com/kenken64/bitcoin-order-app to your own Github account.

+* Checkout the development branch

 * Add the below codes to the package.json file under the scripts block
 ```
 "deploy": "now --no-clipboard --token=$NOW_TOKEN --public --prod"
 ```

-Angular application to Zeit.
-* Add a .travis.yml file to you repository
+* Add a .travis.yml file to you  working repository
+  - Notify all your co-workers on the build
+  - Install all relevant dependencies
+  - Perform a build on the frontend
+  - Deploy to the cloud provider

 ```
 language: node_js
 node_js: